-The University of Oregon College of Design in partnership with The Ford Family Foundation is pleased to announce the continuation of the Curator and Critic Tours and Lectures program, Connective Conversations | Inside Oregon Art for the 2017-18 season.
+The UO School of Art + Design, Department of Art, in partnership with The Ford Family Foundation, Reed College’s Douglas F. Cooley Memorial Art Gallery, Pacific Northwest College of Art, and Portland State University, is pleased to announce the continuation of Curator and Critic Tours and Lectures—Connective Conversations | Inside Oregon Art for the 2019–20 season.

 Director and Chief Curator DePaul Art Museum, Chicago

 "Expanding the Canon:

 A Call for Curatorial Activism in 21st Century Museum"